cyamato/SyslogPro/docs/docco/README.md

  * A class to work with HP CEF (Common Event Format) messages.
 This form
  * of system messages are designed to work with security systems.
 Messages can
  * be saved to file (Saving to file if not part of this module but a CEF
- * formated mesage produced by this module can be saved externaly to it) or
+ * formatted message produced by this module can be saved externally to it) or
  * sent via Syslog.
  * Most APIs will return a promise.
 These APIs can be used using
  * `then(...)/catch(...)`
  *
  * A Syslog class with a configured Syslog server target can also be used as
- * the input into the formating classes so that it may run independtly.
+ * the input into the formatting classes so that it may run independently.
 The CEF
  * format is designed to send event data to a SIEM system and should not be as
  * a logging stream.
-This class is ment to be used once per message.
+This class is meant to be used once per message.
  * @requires moment
  * @version 0.0.0
  * @since 0.0.0
  */
 class CEF {
   /**
-   * Construct a new CEF formating object with user options
+   * Construct a new CEF formatting object with user options
    * @public
    * @param {object} [options] - Options object
    * @param {string} [options.deviceVendor='unknown'] - The vendor of the system
-   *    that genrated the event being reported
+   *    that generated the event being reported
    * @param {string} [options.deviceProduct='unknown'] - The product name of the
    *    system that genrated the event being reported
    * @param {string} [options.deviceVersion='unknown'] - The version name of the
    *    system that genrated the event being reported
    * @param {string} [options.deviceEventClassId='unknown'] - The eventId of the
    *    system that genrated the event being reported
-   * @param {string} [options.name='unknown'] - Name of the service genrating
+   * @param {string} [options.name='unknown'] - Name of the service generating
    *    the notice
    * @param {string} [options.severity='unknown'] - Severity of the notification
-   * @param {string} [options.extensions={}] - Any CEF Key=Value extentions
+   * @param {string} [options.extensions={}] - Any CEF Key=Value extensions
    * @param {Syslog} [options.server=false] - A {@link module:SyslogPro~Syslog|
    *    Syslog server connection} that should be used to send messages directly
    *    from this class. @see SyslogPro~Syslog